A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The model

 We will see that when restricted to the full sector of states that can decay to a ground state in presence of local perturbations (and composed of mobile electric and magentic charges), the symmetries, which form the stabilizer monoid and the set of logical operators, act as unitary transformations (representing the action of $\mathbb{Z}_2$).
 However, outside of this sector, the stabilizer monoid and the logical operators are not necessarily invertible.

-Interestingly, $K_e$ which denotes the action of $K = {\rm diag}(1,0,0)$ on an edge $e$ annihilates any ground state, and as we will see also the full sector of states that can decay to a ground state in presence of local perturbations.
-Since $K \,M_2 =0$, it follows that $K_e \mathcal{P}_0 =0$. $K_e$ is a symmetry as it commutes with both $M_1$ and $M_2$, and thus with the Hamiltonian.
-One can actually define an annihilator monoid $S_M'$, which is the set of all symmetries which annihilate any ground state and also the full sector of states that can decay to a ground state in presence of local perturbations.
-This monoid is generated by $\{K_e\}$, and non-vanishing products of any $K_e$ with any other generator of the symmetries which do not annihilate the ground state.
-We will show that excited states with fractonic defects can also be eigenstates of $K_e$ with vanishing/non-vanishing eigenvalues depending on the edge $e$ where it is supported.
+\paragraph{\textbf{Annihilators}:} Interestingly, $K_e$ which denotes the action of $K = {\rm diag}(1,0,0)$ on an edge $e$ annihilates any ground state as well as the full sector of states that can decay to a ground state in presence of local perturbations.
+Since $K \,M_2 =0$, it follows that $K_e \mathcal{P}_0 =0$. $K_e$ commutes with both $M_1$ and $M_2$, and thus with the Hamiltonian. {One can actually define an annihilator monoid $S_M'$, which is the set of all Hermitian operators which commute with the Hamiltonian, and annihilate any ground state and also the full sector of fully mobile excitations.
+This monoid is generated by $\{K_e\}$ and non-vanishing products of any $K_e$ with any other generator of the symmetries which do not annihilate the ground state.} We will show that excited states with fractonic defects can also be eigenstates of $K_e$ with vanishing/non-vanishing eigenvalues depending on the edge $e$ where it is supported. {However, since the annihilators are not needed to detect various excitations of the theory, and because they are non-unitary operators, we should not include them in the list of generalized symmetries according to the last of the four defining criteria of generalized symmetries stated before.}

+\paragraph{\textbf{Summary}:} {The generalized symmetry monoid of our model is generated by the generators of the commutative stabilizer monoid which preserve all ground states, and the $2g$ logical operators, namely the non-contractible loops and dual loop operators which generates other ground states from a ground state.
+These symmetries act as unitary operators in the sub-space spanned by ground states and fully mobile excitations, but more generally these are non-invertible operators.
+Additionally, our model has Hermitian operators $\{K_e\}$ which commute with the Hamiltonian, and annihilate all ground states and the sector of states with fully mobile excitations.}